3.1. Members of the Board of Directors

-The CEO chairs the Group Management.
-The chair leads, monitors and coordinates the members of the Group Management and supplies them with the authorisations required to fulfil their roles.
+The CEO chairs Group Management.
+The chair leads, monitors and coordinates the members of Group Management and supplies them with the authorisations required to fulfil their roles.
 Under the law, Articles of Association and organisational regulations governing the HOCHDORF Group, the chair holds the necessary authorisations to manage the HOCHDORF Group.
-In particular, the chair is responsible for the following tasks:
+In particular, the CEO has the following duties:

 - Implementing the strategic objectives, defining key operational areas and priorities as well as ensuring the availability of the material and staffing resources required to fulfil these.

-- Managing, monitoring and coordinating the remaining members of the Group Management.
+- Managing, monitoring and coordinating the remaining members of Group Management.

 - Convening, preparing and presiding over Group Management meetings.